fltk/fltk/README.CMake.txt

  2.4  Building under Windows with Visual Studio
 ------------------------------------------------

-Building with CMake under Visual Studio requires the CMake generator with the -G command line switch.
+Building with CMake under Visual Studio requires the CMake generator with the -G command line switch, or the generator can be selected interactively in the GUI (cmake-gui).

      2.4.1 Visual Studio 7 / .NET
     ------------------------------